Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: The Decoupled Surrogate

 \begin{definition}[Decoupled surrogate] For $\lambda>0$, the decoupled surrogate is

 where $t_j\coloneqq \mathbf{1}\{m_j=y\}$. \end{definition}

 The first term is the standard multiclass log-loss for the classifier.
 The second is an average of $J$ independent Bernoulli log-losses, one per expert, with binary targets $t_j$.
-The $1/J$ normalization keeps the expert-side scale stable as experts are added; $\lambda>0$ governs the relative learning speed between the two heads without affecting the conditional minimizer (any $\lambda>0$ yields the same optimum).
+The $\lambda/J$ weight has a single interpretation: $\lambda$ is the total expert-side budget, split evenly across the $J$ experts so that the per-expert weight $\lambda/J$ is the quantity that actually controls gradients, curvature, and the surrogate-regret transfer constant (Section~\ref{subsec:excess-risk}).
+Any $\lambda>0$ yields the same conditional minimizer, so $\lambda$ governs only the relative learning speed between the two heads, not the target being estimated.
 Appendix~\ref{app:due-lambda-choice} discusses this choice in detail.

 At test time, the decoupled surrogate applies the plug-in Bayes comparison directly in probability space: